-These Christmas treats are different than your typical Christmas recipes, which makes them fun and exciting!
-An exciting and festive recipe to make with the whole family!
+These Christmas treats are different than your typical Christmas recipes, which makes them fun and exciting.

 You can even buy several colors of chocolate to make your tray even more colorful and festive!
 Feel free to customize them in anyway you want!
 From the Savory Experiments family to yours, happy holidays!

 Check out my other easy Christmas treats recipes:

 Be sure to follow me on social media, so you never miss a post!

 Get our FREE 8 Day E-Course on How to Be a Better Home Cook.
 Sign up HERE!